essembeh/gnome-extensions-cli/README.md

 # Using

+By default commands output use terminal colors and styles for a better experience.
+If you want to disable the colors and style, when using `gext` in shell scripts for example, you can
+- use `gext --no-color ...`
+- or set the environment variable `export NO_COLOR=1` in your shell script before calling `gext`

 ## List your extensions

 By default, the `list` command only display the _enabled_ extensions, using `-a|--all` argument also displays _disabled_ ones.